Vurv78/Website/README.md

 ## Features
 1. Image URL -> Digital Screen RGB Data
-2. Rudimentary PPM P3 Viewer
-3. Discord Webhook Query Sender (In order to bypass Discord's Ban on Steam HTTP.)
+2. Discord Webhook Query Sender (In order to bypass Discord's Ban on Steam HTTP.)

 ## Contributing
 Any contributions are appreciated.
 If you want to make something neat as an api but don't want to host a site yourself, make a PR.